robertcorponoi/godot_rust_helper/README.md

 ### **destroy**

 Removes a Rust component from the library.
-You will still need to remove the component reference from your node in Godot as it will throw an error if you attempt to run the game since the component no longer exists.

 ```bash
 $ godot_rust_helper destroy <class_name>